Karenvn/data_note/README.md

 - `--alt-assembly` requires `--assembly`
 - `--hap2-assembly` requires `--hap1-assembly`
 - the supplied accession must survive the normal taxon id and excluded-name filtering
-- assembly override flags and their environment-variable equivalents only work when the input resolves to exactly one BioProject, not a batch list
+- assembly override flags only work when the input resolves to exactly one BioProject, not a batch list

 Taxonomy overrides:

-The taxonomy override layer in `data_note/taxonomy_mapper.py` is for cases where some public metadata are stale (often following a taxon merger) or inconsistent between sources.
+The taxonomy override layer in `data_note/taxonomy_mapper.py` is for cases where the metadata are stale (often following a taxon merger) or inconsistent between sources.

 - use `TAX_ID_MAPPINGS` when merged or replacement taxon ids should still be treated as allowed for that species or BioProject
 - use `BIOPROJECT_TAX_ID_OVERRIDES` when the umbrella BioProject taxon id itself is outdated and should be replaced before assembly selection